Iron ore: Production and consumption

 Iron ore represents 93% of metals mined worldwide in 2021.
 Steel, of which iron is the key ingredient, represents almost 95% of all metal used per year.

 Iron-rich rocks are common worldwide, but ore-grade commercial mining operations are dominated by the countries listed in the table aside.
 The major constraint to economics for iron ore deposits is not necessarily the grade or size of the deposits, because it is not particularly hard to geologically prove enough tonnage of the rocks exists.
 The primary constraint is the position of the iron ore relative to the market, the cost of rail infrastructure to get it to market, and the energy cost required to do so.

 Mining iron ore is a high-volume, low-margin business, as the value of iron is significantly lower than that of base metals.
 It is highly capital-intensive and requires significant investment in infrastructure, such as rail, to transport the ore from the mine to a freight ship.
 For these reasons, iron ore production is concentrated in the hands of a few major players.

-World production averages 2000000000 t of raw ore annually.
+World production averages 2 e9t of raw ore annually.
 The world's largest producer of iron ore is the Brazilian mining corporation Vale, followed by Australian companies Rio Tinto and BHP.
 A further Australian supplier, Fortescue, has helped bring Australia's production to first in the world.

-The seaborne trade in iron ore—that is, iron ore to be shipped to other countries—was 849,000,000 t in 2004.
+The seaborne trade in iron ore—that is, iron ore to be shipped to other countries—was 849 e6t in 2004.
 Australia and Brazil dominate the seaborne trade, with 72% of the market.
 BHP, Rio and Vale control 66% of this market between them.

 In Australia, iron ore is won from three primary sources: pisolite "channel iron deposit" ore derived by mechanical erosion of primary banded-iron formations and accumulated in alluvial channels such as at Pannawonica; and the dominant metasomatically altered banded iron formation-related ores such as at Newman, the Chichester Range, the Hamersley Range and Koolyanobbing, Western Australia.
 Other types of ore are coming to the fore recently, such as oxidised ferruginous hardcaps, for instance laterite iron ore deposits near Lake Argyle in Western Australia.

-The total recoverable reserves of iron ore in India are about 9602000000 t of hematite and 3408000000 t of magnetite.
+The total recoverable reserves of iron ore in India are about 9.6 e9t of hematite and 3.4 e9t of magnetite.
 Chhattisgarh, Madhya Pradesh, Karnataka, Jharkhand, Odisha, Goa, Maharashtra, Andhra Pradesh, Kerala, Rajasthan, and Tamil Nadu are the principal Indian producers of iron ore.
 World consumption of iron ore grows 10% per year on average, with the main consumers being China, Japan, Korea, the United States, and the European Union.

 China is currently the largest consumer of iron ore, which translates to being the world's largest steel-producing country.
 It is also the largest importer, buying 52% of the seaborne trade in iron ore in 2004.
 China is followed by Japan and Korea, which consume a significant amount of raw iron ore and metallurgical coal.
-In 2006, China produced 588000000 t of iron ore, with an annual growth of 38%.
+In 2006, China produced 588 e6t of iron ore, with an annual growth of 38%.